MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-maintenance-mode-overview.md

 ## Enable scheduled maintenance mode with SQL Always On

-In earlier releases of Operations Manager, maintenance schedules that targeted instances of SQL Server in an Always On availability group to provide high availability of the Operations Manager databases did not work when failover to a replica on another SQL Server instance occurred.
-Operations Manager 2019 includes a fix for this issue to prevent this behavior and ensures maintenance schedules work in a failover scenario.
+In earlier releases of Operations Manager, maintenance schedules that targeted instances of SQL Server in an Always On availability group to provide high availability of the Operations Manager databases didn't work when failover to a replica on another SQL Server instance occurred.
+Operations Manager 2019 includes a fix for this issue to prevent this behavior, and ensures maintenance schedules work in a failover scenario.

 **Guidelines**
 - As  part of  fix for this issue, the existing schedules are converted to the new design.
 This happens automatically while upgrading to Operations Manager 2019.